Sociology

 Major in Sociology

-Sociological Theory, Methods of Social Research, and Social Statistics should be taken during the junior year.
-In the Methods course students write a proposal for the research that will be the basis for their senior thesis, which is completed in the Senior Seminar in the senior year.
+Sociological Theory and Social Statistics should be taken during the sophomore or junior year.
+Methods of Social Research must be taken in the junior year.
+Students moving to the Capitol Campus during their junior year or studying abroad for the entire year can petition the instructor to take Methods of Social Research during their sophomore year.
+In the Methods course, students write a proposal for the research that will be the basis for their senior thesis, which is completed in the two-semester Senior Seminar in the senior year.
 Majors should consult with the Director of Undergraduate Studies about studying abroad or any unusual plans for completing the requirements.

 Course Offerings